formkit/docs-content/inputs/datepicker.md

 input: "datepicker"
 data: [
   {
-    prop: 'date-format',
+    prop: "date-format",
-    type: 'string',
+    type: "string",
-    default: 'D',
+    default: "D",
-    description: 'The token format to use in the calendar for dates in the month.'
+    description: "The token format to use in the calendar for dates in the month."
   },
   {
-    prop: 'disabled-days',
+    prop: "disabled-days",
-    type: 'function',
+    type: "function",
-    default: 'min/max date logic',
+    default: "min/max date logic",
-    description: 'A function that is passed the core node and a `Date` object and must return if the date is disabled (`true` is disabled).'
+    description: "A function that is passed the core node and a `Date` object and must return if the date is disabled (`true` is disabled)."
   },
   {
-    prop: 'format',
+    prop: "format",
-    type: 'string/object',
+    type: "string/object",
-    default: "date: 'long'",
+    default: "date: "long"",
-    description: 'The format to display to the user in the select input.'
+    description: "The format to display to the user in the select input."
   },
   {
-    prop: 'max-date',
+    prop: "max-date",
-    type: 'Date | ISO8601',
+    type: "Date | ISO8601",
-    default: 'none',
+    default: "none",
-    description: 'The maximum date the user is allowed to select.'
+    description: "The maximum date the user is allowed to select."
   },
   {
-    prop: 'max-scan',
+    prop: "max-scan",
-    type: 'number',
+    type: "number",
-    default: '7',
+    default: "7",
-    description: 'The maximum number of days to scan forward or backward when looking for an available date to jump to via keyboard navigation.'
+    description: "The maximum number of days to scan forward or backward when looking for an available date to jump to via keyboard navigation."
   },
   {
-    prop: 'min-date',
+    prop: "min-date",
-    type: 'Date | ISO8601',
+    type: "Date | ISO8601",
-    default: 'none',
+    default: "none",
-    description: 'The earliest date the user is allowed to select.'
+    description: "The earliest date the user is allowed to select."
   },
   {
-    prop: 'month-button-format',
+    prop: "month-button-format",
-    type: 'string',
+    type: "string",
-    default: 'MMMM',
+    default: "MMMM",
-    description: 'The date format token to use for the month panel button in the calendar popup.'
+    description: "The date format token to use for the month panel button in the calendar popup."
   },
   {
-    prop: 'month-format',
+    prop: "month-format",
-    type: 'string',
+    type: "string",
-    default: 'MMMM',
+    default: "MMMM",
-    description: 'The date format token to use for each of the 12 months on the month panel.'
+    description: "The date format token to use for each of the 12 months on the month panel."
   },
   {
-    prop: 'overlay',
+    prop: "overlay",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false',
+    default: "false",
-    description: 'Whether or not to display a mask overlay.
-Read more about overlays in the mask input documentation (has no effect in pickerOnly` mode).'
+    description: "Whether or not to display a mask overlay.
+Read more about overlays in the mask input documentation (has no effect in pickerOnly` mode)."
   },
   {
-    prop: 'picker-only',
+    prop: "picker-only",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false',
+    default: "false",
-    description: 'Whether or not to allow the date to be entered via text input.
-When picker-only is enabled, only the picker can be used to select a date.'
+    description: "Whether or not to allow the date to be entered via text input.
+When picker-only is enabled, only the picker can be used to select a date."
   },
   {
-    prop: 'show-months',
+    prop: "show-months",
-    type: 'number',
+    type: "number",
-    default: '1',
+    default: "1",
-    description: 'The number of months to render in the popup when on the day panel.'
+    description: "The number of months to render in the popup when on the day panel."
   },
   {
-    prop: 'sequence',
+    prop: "sequence",
-    type: 'array',
+    type: "array",
     default: "['day']",
-    description: 'The sequence of panels to walk a user through when they open the datepicker calendar view.
-Options are `year`, `month`, `day`, `time`.'
+    description: "The sequence of panels to walk a user through when they open the datepicker calendar view.
+Options are `year`, `month`, `day`, `time`."
   },
   {
-    prop: 'value-format',
+    prop: "value-format",
-    type: 'string/object',
+    type: "string/object",
-    default: 'ISO8601',
+    default: "ISO8601",
-    description: 'The format to record as the value of the input.
-This can be composed with any token format, date style, or `ISO8601`.'
+    description: "The format to record as the value of the input.
+This can be composed with any token format, date style, or `ISO8601`."
   },
   {
-    prop: 'value-locale',
+    prop: "value-locale",
-    type: 'string',
+    type: "string",
-    default: '`node.props.locale`',
+    default: "`node.props.locale`",
-    description: 'The locale to use for the `valueFormat`.
-When using format tokens in the `valueFormat` prop it is highly recommend to set an explicit `valueFormat`.'
+    description: "The locale to use for the `valueFormat`.
+When using format tokens in the `valueFormat` prop it is highly recommend to set an explicit `valueFormat`."
   },
   {
-    prop: 'week-start',
+    prop: "week-start",
-    type: 'number',
+    type: "number",
-    default: '0',
+    default: "0",
-    description: 'The day of the week to start the `day` panel’s calendar on.
-0-6 where 0 = Sunday and 6 = Saturday.'
+    description: "The day of the week to start the `day` panel’s calendar on.
+0-6 where 0 = Sunday and 6 = Saturday."
   },
   {
-    prop: 'week-day-format',
+    prop: "week-day-format",
-    type: 'string',
+    type: "string",
-    default: 'd',
+    default: "d",
-    description: 'The date format token used to render the day of the week column headers.'
+    description: "The date format token used to render the day of the week column headers."
   },
   {
-    prop: 'year-format',
+    prop: "year-format",
-    type: 'string',
+    type: "string",
-    default: 'YYYY',
+    default: "YYYY",
-    description: 'The date format token used to render the years in the `year` panel.'
+    description: "The date format token used to render the years in the `year` panel."
   }
 ]
 ---